Ask Me Anything (film): Plot

-When Katie shows Joel a note which Paul gave her, which he thinks is an obvious come on.
-From stories she tells him, he says it's obvious she's been molested so he convinces her to see a shrink.
+When Katie shows Joel a note which Paul gave her, he thinks it is an obvious come-on.
+From stories she tells him about how a neighbor interacted with her when she was six, he says it's obvious she's been molested so he convinces her to see a shrink.

 Within a short time, Katie has sex for the last time with Dan, the first time with 43 y.o.
 Paul, Joel leaves her an angry voicemail and Rory calls her a whore when she tells him she's pregnant.
 Her narrative begins to turn dark, particularly after the pregnancy.
+Joel has been hospitalized for trying to end it all.
+Visiting her dad's, after receiving some of his belongings from Affie, she bursts into uncontrollable sobs.

 Katie tells Glenn, her former boss, some of her dark secrets.
-He offers her a place to live and, if she chooses to keep it, to raise her baby as his own.
+He tells her the truth about why he was in the sex offender registry.
+Glenn offers her a place to live and, if she chooses to keep it, to raise her baby as his own.
 When she gets home, she adds this to her blog, saying that moving out will be the beginning of her adult life, and the right time to stop blogging.

-We learn that Katie's real name is Amy Grantham, and that just minutes after that last blog post, she received a short phone call from a blocked number.
-She left the house in her car a few minutes later, and was never seen again.
+We learn that Katie's real name is Amy Grantham and that just minutes after that last blog post, she received a short phone call from a blocked number.
+She left the house in her car a few minutes later and was never seen again.

-We briefly see the real versions of the people that "Katie" had blogged about, many confirming that some – but not all – of her sexual escapades had truly happened.
-It is also revealed that other details had been fictionally improved in her blog, such as her best friend really being a homeless drug addict rather than the well off "Jade" that "Katie" had blogged about, or that the baby's father, while still an older man, worked in a video store rather than being a film school professor.
+We briefly see the real versions of the people whom "Katie" had blogged about, many confirming that some – but not all – of her sexual escapades had truly happened.
+It is also revealed that other details had been fictionally improved in her blog, such as her best friend really being a homeless drug addict rather than the well-off "Jade" that "Katie" had blogged about, or that the baby's father, while still an older man, worked in a video store rather than being a film school professor.

-The film ends with Amy’s mother, Carol Grantham, writing the truth on Amy’s blog and imploring the thousands of readers for any knowledge as to where Amy might be.
+The film ends with Amy’s mother, Carol Grantham, writing the truth on Amy’s blog and imploring thousands of readers for any knowledge as to where Amy might be.